Pituitary Cancer | Causes | Types | Symptoms | Risk Factors | Diagnosis | Treatment

 1. Pituitary Adenoma:

 • Microadenoma: Micradenomas are tiny tours that are less than one centimeter.
 They do not cause great damage to the nearby tissues.
-But alterations in the hormonal level will be seen.
+However, alterations in the hormonal level will be seen.

-• Macroadenoma: In macroadenoma, the tumor is more than one centimeter in size.
+• Macroadenoma: The tumor is more than one centimeter in size in macroadenoma.
 Damages to the optic nerve are seen in this type of tumor.

-The pituitary adenomas are further categorized into two types based on the functions.
-If the pituitary gland still functions by secreting the hormones, then it is known as a functional adenoma.
-If the complete loss of function of the gland is noted, it is called a non-functional adenoma.
+The pituitary adenomas are further categorized into two types based on their functions.
+If the pituitary gland still functions by secreting the hormones, it is a functional adenoma.
+If a complete loss of gland function is noted, it is called a non-functional adenoma.

-• Functional Adenoma: The excess of hormone levels can be identified in blood examination.
-A severe change in symptoms are noted in functional adenoma.
+• Functional Adenoma: A high hormone level can be identified in blood examination.
+A severe change in symptoms is noted in functional adenoma.

 • Non-Functional Adenoma: It is a very rare type, and it usually occurs as a macroadenoma.